-As a result, Ethereum was created to be a more open and fluid crypto project, enabling the development of other applications atop its principal software.
-This was possible due to its integration of smart contracts — bits of computer codes that can self-execute based on predefined rules.
-Following its success, Ethereum became the hotbed for decentralized applications (dApps) and DeFi.
+As a result, Ethereum was created to be a more open and fluid crypto project, enabling the development of other applications on its principal software.
+This was possible due to its integration of smart contracts — bits of computer code that can self-execute based on predefined rules.
+Following its success, Ethereum became the hotbed for decentralized applications (DApps) and DeFi.

 Furthermore, Ethereum's role as the facilitator of more value-added services resulted in high gas fees, slow throughput, and high energy demands.

 The team officially began transitioning from a Proof of Work protocol to a Proof of Stake (PoS) in December 2020, when they launched the Beacon Chain (Ethereum 2.0).
 The transition process was completed two years later, in September 2022, when the Ethereum network joined the ranks of Proof of Stake blockchains.
 Commenting on the migration, Buterin noted that the network now consumes 99.9% less energy than its previous consensus mechanism.

 Staking borrows from the traditional concept of a yield-bearing savings account.
 In a bank, customers deposit their funds into an account and earn a certain percentage for keeping it there.
 Meanwhile, the bank loans this money to businesses as debts through the fractional reserve system.
 In return, the bank earns high interest and pays the customer a little token in interest rates.

 However, staking differs from what is obtained in the traditional sense in a few ways.
 Crypto assets — digital assets — are used to stake instead of fiat money.